iammck/ECalculon/README.md

 installing openssl and travis client on windows.
 See the .travis.yml file and Travis-ci online documentation for more info about actually encypting the data and environment variables.

 Once I had the info i needed uploaded, I added a conditional statement to the app's gradle file.
-If we are able to get a travis-ci environment variable, then gather the info for signing the release APK.
+If we are able to get a travis-ci environment variable, then gather the info for signing the release APK using the environement variables.

 // Some usefull links